Click to toggle navigation menu.

 Cyber Insurance Cost by Industry

-Your industry is the second biggest pricing factor.
+Your industry is the second biggest pricing factor after revenue.
 The combination of data sensitivity, regulatory exposure, and claims frequency drives significant variation across verticals.

 IndustryRisk TierPremium vs. AveragePrimary Exposure